 At first, Telly was an executive director and then senior director of the news special events at ABC, Savalas then became an executive producer for the "Gillette Cavalcade of Sports," where he gave Howard Cosell his first job.

-Worked at the Garden City Theatre Center where he met and fell in love with Marilyn Gardner.
+Before he was a successful actor, he worked at the Garden City Theatre Center where he met and fell in love with Marilyn Gardner.

 He was an active liberal Democrat.